CHIMNEY SWEEP AND HEARTH PROFESSIONAL OF CT MA AND RI

-We can give you the names of past customers, Realtors and property Management Company’s we have performed chimney services for in the past if you desire.
+We can give you the names of past customers, Realtors, and Property Management Company’s we have performed chimney services for in the past if you desire.
 Please call and let us know in advance.
 We will be happy to let you hear and in some cases read, all the nice things our customers are saying about us!!

 What can I do about the birds in my chimney??

 The chimney swift, a colony bird from South America, spends the summer in your chimney nesting, raising their young and getting ready for the long flight back to the forests of Peru.
-Chimney Swifts on average eat several times there weight in flying bugs such as mosquitoes.
+Chimney Swifts on average eat several times their weight in flying bugs such as mosquitoes.
 Being a colony bird they will return to the same chimney they hatched in each year.
 We start seeing the birds in this area mid to late April.
-They stay until mid Sept and are usually gone by the first cold snap.
+They stay until mid-Sept and are usually gone by the first cold snap.
 We like to wait until the birds are gone or between nesting activity to put out the "No Vacancy" sign.

 By the way, after we install a chimney cap on your house be sure to tell your neighbors about us as the birds that were in your chimney, will head for the closest uncapped chimney.
 I have worked my way around cul-de-sacs installing caps as the bird moved from house to house.
 (I love my job!!)